-- Try hard panning guitars left and right if you are recording more than one track.
+- Try hard-panning guitars left and right if you are recording multiple tracks.

-Final thoughts of recording a guitar at home.
+Final thoughts about recording a guitar at home.

-It does not take long to have everything ready to record your first guitar tracks.
-You can buy what you need and have your rig setup in less than a day.
-You should be able to purchase everything you need for less than $1000 if you’re aiming to build an affordable setup.
+Having everything ready to record your first guitar tracks does not take long.
+You can buy what you need and set up your rig in less than a day.
+You should be able to purchase everything you need for less than $ 1,000 if you’re aiming to build an affordable setup.

-However, if you intend to have the best setup right off the bat, I strongly suggest spending your hard-earned cash on the best studio monitors and or headphones.
+However, if you intend to have the best setup immediately, I strongly suggest spending your hard-earned cash on the best studio monitors or headphones.

 Recording your guitar can be very rewarding and lots of fun.
 Furthermore, recording your guitar can help improve your overall playing.
 Enjoy!

 Transparency disclosure: Some of the links in this post are affiliate links, meaning that I may earn a commission if you click on a link and make a purchase.
 This commission comes at no extra cost to you.
 We only recommend products and services that I believe are helpful and valuable, and we never let the potential for a commission influence our recommendations.